The-GeoStack-Project/GeoStack-Workshop/README.md

 ## Required skill levels
 Basic skills in Python programming are a **must**!
 Advice: take 5 to 10 days to study the great beginner course 'Python for Everybody' by Charles Severance (dr. Chuck).
+- It's all Open Content and free to re-use.
 Weblinks
 - Website Python for Everybody            : [https://www.py4e.com/](https://www.py4e.com/)
 - Free e-book 'Exploring Data in Python 3': [https://www.py4e.com/book](https://www.py4e.com/book)

-It's all Open Content and free to re-use.

-Basic knowledge in TypeScript / JavaScript + Angular is an advantage!
+Basic knowledge in TypeScript / JavaScript + Angular is an advantage
 Advice: take 5 days to study some beginner tutorials to get a feel for the source code examples used in this course.

 Some knowledge of Virtual Box, Ubuntu Linux, MongoDB, Docker comes in handy of course!
 Advice: take 1 or 2 days to read up on these topics on their wikipages on Wikipedia and on their project websites.
 The course manuals will explain and get you there to get the software up and running!